SanCard1/LOL_Analysis/README.md

             </div>
             <div>
                 <h6><b>Results</b></h6>
-                <p><u><i>To perform the permutation test</u></i>, we first calculated the observed difference in mean carry potential (effectiveness) between mid-lane and ADC players.
-This provided the baseline difference we aimed to test.
-Next, to simulate the null hypothesis, we randomly shuffled the effectiveness values across all players, ensuring that any inherent role-based differences were removed.
+                <u><i>To perform the permutation test, we first calculated the observed difference in mean carry potential (effectiveness) between mid-lane and ADC players. role-based differences were removed.
 We then reassigned these shuffled values to the</p>